Sabarmati Ashram

-Sabarmati Ashram (also known as Gandhi Ashram) is located in the Sabarmati suburb of Ahmedabad, Gujarat, adjoining the Ashram Road, on the banks of the River Sabarmati, 4 miles from the town hall.
-This was one of the many residences of Mahatma Gandhi who lived at Sabarmati (Gujarat) and Sevagram (Wardha, Maharashtra) when he was not travelling across India or in prison.
-He lived in Sabarmati or Wardha for a total of twelve years with his wife Kasturba Gandhi and followers, including Vinoba Bhave.
+Sabarmati Ashram is located in the Sabarmati suburb of Ahmedabad, Gujarat, adjoining the Ashram Road, on the banks of the River Sabarmati, 4 miles from the town hall.
+This was one of the many residences of Mahatma Gandhi, who lived at Sabarmati (Gujarat) and Sevagram (Wardha, Maharashtra) when he was not travelling across India or in prison.
+He lived in Sabarmati or Wardha for a total of twelve years with his wife, Kasturba Gandhi and followers, including Vinoba Bhave.
 The Bhagavad Gita was recited here daily as part of the Ashram schedule.

-It was from here that Gandhi led the Dandi March, also known as the Salt Satyagraha on 12 March 1930.
-In recognition of the significant influence that this march had on the Indian independence movement, the Indian government has established the ashram as a national monument.
+It was from here that Gandhi led the Dandi March, also known as the Salt Satyagraha, on 12 March 1930.
+In recognition of the significant influence that this march had on the Indian independence movement, the Indian government has established the Ashram as a national monument.